If you are watching your carbs or are having a guest over for dinner who is watching their carbs, this is a real treat.

 - fresh basil leaves

-Grate the cauliflower using a food processor if you have one.
+Grate the cauliflower using a food processor grating attachment if you have one.
 If you grate the stems there will be some larger pieces that you will want to remove.
 Heat cauliflower in a dry skillet.
 It will give off steam.
-Do this for 5 – 10 minutes without browning it.
+Do this for 8 – 10 minutes without browning it.
 Remove from heat and cool slightly.
 Beat egg in a bowl.
 Add the cheese and cooled cauliflower and mix together to form a ball.

-Place crust into a 400 degree oven for 15 – 20 minutes or until the crust had firmed up and is browning.
+Place crust into a 400 degree oven for 20 to 25 minutes or until the crust had firmed up and is browning.
 Remove from the oven, add toppings, return to oven and cook another 10 minutes.

 Remove pizza from oven.
-Slide the parchment with the pizza on to a board.
+Slide the parchment with the pizza on to a wood cutting board.
 Let cook slightly, then cut into slices with a knife or pizza cutter.